AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

     - `AppleXcpmCfgLock` is required, CFG lock cannot be disabled in firmware.
     - `AppleCpuPmCfgLock` is apparently not necessary, though?
     - `CustomSMBIOSGuid` is used for multiboot configuration.
 If you use only macOS, disable it.
     - `DisableIoMapper` is disabled because I replace DMAR table.
-See [docs/ACPI.md](docs/ACPI.md).
+See above and [docs/ACPI.md](docs/ACPI.md).
 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
   - Boot/`LauncherOption` is Full for multiboot configuration.
 If using only macOS, set to Disabled.
 - PlatformInfo
   - `UpdateSMBIOSMode` is Custom for multiboot configuration.
 If using only macOS, set to Create

-Provided configs differ mostly in enabled debug options.
+Provided configs differ in enabled debug options and boot picker interface.

 ## Acknowledgements